 When providing Personalized Consulting Services, RPJ typically does not charge a client or potential client for the initial meeting to discuss such services.
 RPJ provides Business Consulting Services on a fixed fee basis, and rates typically vary from \$5,000 to \$15,000.
 However, this fee range is a guide, and fees are negotiable.
-Actual fees may be higher or lower than this range, based on the nature of the engagement.
+The fees may be higher or lower based on the complexity, nature of services provided, and other factors.